MateriiApps/enumutil/README.md

 ### @FromValue

-Generate a `fromValue(...)` extension method for the target class.
+Generate `fromValue(...)` extension methods for the target class.
-This matches the first enum parameter and returns the matched enum value.
+This matches the first enum parameter unless the field name is specified explicitly.

 ```kt
 @FromValue